-Of the 212 posts I’ve written to date, I will tell you now that this is flour tortilla post, right here, is… hands down, the BEST contribution I’ve ever made.
+Of the 212 posts I’ve written to date, I will tell you now that this flour tortilla post, right here, is… hands down, the BEST contribution I’ve ever made to this blog.
 Ever.

 And I’ll tell you why.

 For years, I’ve been experimenting with how to make flour tortillas.
 And for years, I couldn’t figure it out.
 I tried them all, the Homesick Texan recipe, the Kitchn recipe, the Pioneer Woman recipe, and countless others.
 (Likely the first five or six pages of Google returns.)
 Note that there’s nothing wrong with these recipes; they just didn’t provide that genius factor I’d been looking for.